 In general, your blood pressure should return to normal within several hours of a workout.
 Even then, you might notice that your blood pressure doesn’t return to exactly what it was before exercise.
 That’s because it’s normal for blood pressure to drop slightly within a few hours of exercise.

-It’s safe to exercise if you are at risk for high blood pressure (previously called prehypertension) or with high blood pressure (hypertension).
-In fact, regular exercise can help you to keep your blood pressure in check.
+It’s safe to exercise if you’re at risk for high blood pressure (previously called prehypertension) or with high blood pressure (hypertension).
+In fact, regular exercise can help you keep your blood pressure in check.

-If you are at risk for or have hypertension, you should speak to your doctor about the safest way to exercise.
+If you’re at risk for or have hypertension, speak to your doctor about the safest way to exercise.
 This may involve:

 - using medication to lower your blood pressure